The 18 Best Pipedrive Alternatives for Your Business in 2026

 Pros and cons

-✓ Quick implementation process requiring minimal learning/setup time
+✓ Quick implementation with minimal setup time

 ✓ Strong email marketing tools including sequences and templates